Hepatology

 Diagnosis

 The diagnosis of alcoholic cirrhosis rests on finding the classic signs and symptoms of end-stage liver disease in a patient with a history of significant alcohol intake.
-Patients tend to underreport their alcohol consumption, and discussions with family members and close friends may provide a more accurate estimation of alcohol intake.
-Patients may present with any or all complications of portal hypertension, including ascites, variceal bleeding, and hepatic encephalopathy.
-The histology of end-stage alcoholic cirrhosis, in the absence of acute alcoholic hepatitis, resembles that of advanced liver disease from many other causes, without any distinct pathologic findings (Fig. 3).
+Patients tend to underreport their alcohol consumption, and discussions with family members and close friends can provide a more accurate estimation of alcohol intake.

-The overall clinical diagnosis of alcoholic liver disease, using a combination of physical findings, laboratory values, and clinical acumen, is very accurate (Box 1).
-However, liver biopsy can be justified in select cases, especially when the diagnosis is in question.
-In addition to confirming the diagnosis, liver biopsy is also useful for ruling out other unsuspected causes of liver disease, better characterizing the extent of the damage, providing prognosis, and guiding therapeutic decision making.
-As emphasized in the recent practice guidelines for alcoholic liver disease from the American College of Gastroenterology), liver biopsy is a relatively safe procedure, with morbidity lower than 0.6% and mortality lower than 0.03%.
-With a typical presentation, liver biopsy is not mandatory to diagnose alcoholic liver disease.
+The overall clinical diagnosis of alcoholic liver disease, using a combination of physical findings, laboratory values, and clinical acumen, is relatively accurate (Table 3).
+However, liver biopsy can be justified in selected cases, especially when the diagnosis is in question.
+A clinical suspicion of alcoholic hepatitis may be inaccurate in up to 30% of patients.18 In addition to confirming the diagnosis, liver biopsy is also useful for ruling out other unsuspected causes of liver disease, better characterizing the extent of the damage, providing prognosis, and guiding therapeutic decision making.

-Box 1: Physical Examination and Laboratory Findings in Alcoholic Liver Disease
+Table 3.
+Physical Examination and Laboratory Findings In Alcoholic Liver Disease

 Physical Examination